-At St Joseph's Catholic Primary School we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place, for example, talking to a trusted adult, drawing and art, use of assistive technology, etc.
+At St Joseph's we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place, for example working with our FSW, Play Therapist or ELSA trained TA.

-9. Anti-Bullying/Cyberbullying
+10. Anti-Bullying/Cyberbullying

 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
-We keep a record of known bullying incidents which is shared with and analysed by the governing body.
+We keep a record of known bullying incidents which is shared with and analysed by the Local Governing Board.
 All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.